-Several months ago, a California college student working at a university laboratory checked up on a group of frogs and saw some unusual behavior.
-Some of the frogs were acting like females — which was unusual, since at the beginning of the experiment all of the frogs were males.
+Several months ago, a California college student working at a university laboratory checked up on a group of frogs.
+And she witnessed an unusual behavior.
+Some frogs were acting like females.
+And that was unusual, because when the experiment began, all of the frogs had been males.

-Nguyen knew all the frogs had started out as males.
-She didn’t know, however, what Hayes knew: that there was something in the water of the frog tank.
-That something was a popular weed killer called atrazine, and since birth the frogs had been raised in water that contained the chemical.
+Nguyen had known that all the frogs had started out as males.
+What she didn’t know, however, was that Hayes had added something to the water of the frog tank.
+That something was a popular weed killer called atrazine.
+Since birth, the frogs had been raised in water that contained the chemical.

-Hayes says the experiments in his lab show that 30 percent of the male frogs that grew up in water with atrazine started to behave like females, and even send out chemical signals to attract other males.
+Hayes says the experiments in his lab show that 30 percent of the male frogs that grew up in water with atrazine started to behave like females.
+These frogs even sent out chemical signals to attract other males.

 When this frog species is raised in the lab in water tainted with what EPA considers acceptable concentrations of atrazine, males change — sometimes into apparent females.

 Laboratory experiments are not the only places where frogs may run into atrazine.
-The chemical is used as a weed killer, so it can pollute surface water downstream of the crops where it is used.
-In these rivers and streams, the concentration of atrazine can reach 2.5 parts per billion — the same concentration Hayes tested in his laboratory.
-This similarity suggests that male frogs may be turning into females in their natural habitats.
+The chemical is used as a weed killer.
+So it can pollute surface water downstream of the crops where it has been used.
+In these rivers and streams, levels of atrazine can reach 2.5 parts per billion — the same concentration Hayes tested in his laboratory.
+This suggests that male frogs might be turning into females in their natural habitats.

-The Environmental Protection Agency, or EPA, is a government organization responsible for protecting human health and the environment.
-The EPA defines what concentrations of certain chemicals are allowed in U.S. waterways, and the EPA has determined that up to 3 parts per billion — well above the concentration that turns male frogs into females — of atrazine is safe.
+The U.S. Environmental Protection Agency, or EPA, is responsible for protecting human health and the environment.
+EPA sets limits on how much of certain chemicals will be allowed in U.S. waterways.
+And EPA concluded that for atrazine, up to 3 parts per billion — well above the concentration that turned Hayes' male frogs into females — is safe.
 If Hayes is right, even the EPA definition of a safe concentration is actually not safe for frogs.

-But that’s not all: Out of 40 frogs raised in water containing atrazine, four had high levels of estrogen — a female hormone (that’s four out of 40 frogs, or one in 10).
-Hayes and his team dissected two of the frogs and found female reproductive organs.
-The other two transgender frogs were introduced to healthy males and mated with those males, producing baby male frogs.
+Out of 40 frogs raised in water containing atrazine, four even had high levels of estrogen — a female hormone (that’s four out of 40 frogs, or one in 10).
+Hayes and his team dissected two of the frogs and found these "male" frogs had female reproductive organs.
+The other two transgender frogs were introduced to healthy males and mated with those males.
+And they produced baby male frogs!

 Other scientists have looked at Hayes’ work and carried out similar experiments — with similar results.
 Plus, researchers who study other animals have observed that atrazine affects those animals’ hormones.

 At least one scientist, Tim Pastoor, says Hayes has made mistakes in his study and that atrazine is safe.
-Pastoor is a scientist with Syngenta Crop Protection, a company that makes and sells atrazine.
+Pastoor is a scientist with Syngenta Crop Protection.
+Syngenta is the company that makes and sells atrazine.